 I try to keep an open mind about innovations, even if they sound pretty unusual, because a lot of the time, sunscreen is… not that great.
 There are lots of issues, which is why a lot of people don’t apply enough, or they don’t apply it properly, or they might not even wear sunscreen at all.
 And there are also a lot of innovations that just don’t show up in the peer-reviewed literature – a lot of the time there’s just no incentive for a company to do the research to a standard that will be accepted for publication in a peer-reviewed journal.
 Sometimes it’s just too new to be there, sometimes they just want to protect their intellectual property, and sometimes there are complicated legal reasons for not publishing publicly.
 So I think it’s important to talk to the company, and try to understand where they’re coming from.

 Again, a disclaimer: these are my opinions.
 I could be wrong!
 If you disagree, let me know in the comments (and please don’t sue me).

 Evy Technology’s 6 Hour Sunscreen

 Evy Technology are a Swedish sunscreen brand with a range of mousse sunscreen products.
-They’re really popular in Sweden, and in Europe generally.
+They’re really popular in Sweden, and in Europe generally (although sadly not available in Australia).
 Their most impressive claim is that their sunscreen lasts through a lot: 6-8 hours on your skin, water, sweat, towel rubbing.